falkosch/edu.schwabe.multi-tenancy-webapp/README.md

 This project contains a customizable `base-app` and two example tenant clients in `tenants/*` , which showcase how to build a AngularJS, lerna, webpack and SCSS based multi-tenant app.
 The base-app consists of a landing page, a mock-login and a mock profile view.
 It is not meant to be a cool super functional demo app.
 The actual gist of the project is the setup of the tenancy for AngularJS apps.

+## How to Use

+Set up package with `npm i` .

+Generally available package.json scripts are:

+* Lint and "auto-fix" all sources of all tenants with `npm run lint` .

+* Generate JSDoc of all sources of all tenants into `docs/` with `npm run docs` .
+You can browse the output with `docs/` with `npm run docs:serve` .

+The package.json scripts `*:ci` are actually for the Bitbucket or Jenkins build pipeline, but of course are useful for you as well:

+* Build all tenants with `npm run build:ci` .

+* Run unit tests of all tenants once with `npm run test:ci` .

+* Clean up build temporary resources with `npm run clean:ci` .

+## Tenancy

+This mono-repo contains a customizable `base-app` and the actual tenant clients in `tenants/*` .
+The tenant clients depend on the base-app and can extend its functionality by f.e. adding new AngularJS modules, decorate existing AngularJS modules the AngularJS-way and add new ui-router states.
+Tenants can also add to well defined extension points in the base-app:

+* Add entries to the navigation in the side-menubar with `NavigationService.forState` .

+* Add access control guard services to the list `StateAccessControlService.guards` .

+Furthermore, lerna, webpack and the repo's build scripts manage the bundling of each tenant client independently and enable the following customizations at build time:

+* Replace or rather override static assets like images or translation files of the base-app by placing a variant at the same relative path in `tenants/<name of tenant>/src/**/*` as the original is placed in `base-app/src/**/*` .
+For example, `tenants/tenant1/src/assets/example.jpg` overrides `base-app/src/assets/example.jpg` for only `tenant1` .

+* Override base-app's SCSS variables by setting them in `tenants/<name of tenant>/src/scss/shared/_variables.scss` .
+Note that the base-app follows a component oriented organization: Each AngularJS-module can import its own SCSS root file.
+To enable the override, `_variables.scss` is hence injected at the beginning of each such SCSS root file during build time.
+The tenancy in this project is not designed to enable any other manipulation of SCSS or the rendered CSS.
+Though, `angular-material` still provides a theming system that is worth to mention here, although this project does not make use of it for now.

+### How to Use only one Tenant

+Start a tenant with `npx lerna run start --stream --scope */<name of tenant>` , f.e. `npx lerna run start --stream --scope */tenant1` or even `npx lerna run start --stream --scope */*1` .
+The asterisks behave like usual wildcards for lerna's `--scope` . `--stream` is for immediately see the output of the scripts.

+Build a tenant into its `dist/` with `npx lerna run build --stream --scope */<name of tenant>` .

+Browse a tenant's `dist/` with `npx lerna run build:serve --stream --scope */<name of tenant>` .

+Run and watch unit tests of a tenant with `npx lerna run test --stream --scope */<name of tenant>` or `npx lerna run test:debug --stream --scope */<name of tenant>` .

 ## What to Learn from this Project

 The development of this project took me about 2-3 months work time including the Bitbucket and Jenkins pipeline, unit tests, high test coverage, clean build scripts code and clean app code.
 I am quite happy with the current results and hope it will help others finding a good setup for their tenancy.